EReL-MIR/EReL-MIR.github.io/challenge/mmctr-track2.md

 3. Each player should only take part in only one team.
 Cheating and plagiarism are not allowed.
 4. Each team can submit 3 solutions every day.

+## Open Source License Requirement
+The final winning teams must open-source their code under either the <strong>MIT License</strong> or the <strong>Apache License 2.0</strong>.

 ### Reference

 [1] Yongxin Ni, Yu Cheng, Xiangyan Liu, Junchen Fu, Youhua Li, Xiangnan He, Yongfeng Zhang, Fajie Yuan, A Content-Driven Micro-Video Recommendation Dataset at Scale, Arxiv 2023.